yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_foundation/transformers.md

 In the process of adapting Transformer for different applications, there have been efforts that continue the improvement on the original encoder-decoder architecture as well as efforts that use only the encoder part or the decoder part separately.

-The objective, also known as ***denoising objective***, is to fully recover the original input from the corrupted one in a bidirectional fashion, as shown on the left side of Figure 4.1, which you will see shortly.
-As seen in the ***Bidirectional Encoder Representations from Transformers (BERT)*** architecture, which is a notable example of AE models, they can incorporate the context of both sides of a word.
+The objective, also known as **denoising objective**, is to fully recover the original input from the corrupted one in a bidirectional fashion, as shown on the left side of Figure 4.1, which you will see shortly.
+As seen in the **Bidirectional Encoder Representations from Transformers (BERT)** architecture, which is a notable example of AE models, they can incorporate the context of both sides of a word.
 However, the first issue is that the corrupting [MASK] symbols that are used during the pre-training phase are absent from the data during the fine-tuning phase, leading to a pre-training-fine-tuning discrepancy.
 Secondly, the BERT model arguably assumes that the masked tokens are independent of each other.

 On the other hand, AR models keep away from such assumptions regarding independence and do not naturally suffer from the pre-train-fine-tuning discrepancy because they rely on the objective predicting the next token conditioned on the previous tokens without masking them.
 They merely utilize the decoder part of the transformer with masked selfattention.
-They prevent the model from accessing words to the right of the current word in a forward direction (or to the left of the current word in a backward direction), which is called ***unidirectionality***.
-They are also called Causal Language Models (CLMs) due to their unidirectionality.
+They prevent the model from accessing words to the right of the current word in a forward direction (or to the left of the current word in a backward direction), which is called **unidirectionality**.
+They are also called **Causal Language Models (CLMs)** due to their unidirectionality.

 For different branches of models, we employ different training strategies:
 * Generative pretrained models like the GPT family are trained using a Causal Language Modeling objective.
 * Denoising models like the BERT family are trained using a Masked Language Modeling objective.
 * Encoder-decoder models like the T5, BART or PEGASUS models are trained using heuristics to create pairs of (inputs, labels).
 These heuristics can be for instance a corpus of pairs of sentences in two languages for a machine translation model, a heuristic way to identify summaries in a large corpus for a summarization model or various ways to corrupt inputs with associated uncorrupted inputs as labels which is a more flexible way to perform denoising than the previous masked language modeling.
-\end{itemize}

 ### The Encoder Branch

-The most influential encoder-based model is ***BERT*** {cite:p}`devlin2018bert`, which stands for Bidirectional Encoder Representations from Transformers.
+The most influential encoder-based model is **BERT** {cite:p}`devlin2018bert`, which stands for Bidirectional Encoder Representations from Transformers.
 BERT is pretrained with the two objectives:
 * Predicting masked tokens in texts, known as masked language modeling (MLM)
 * Determining if two text passages follow each other, which is known as next-sentence-prediction (NSP).
 The MLM helps learning of contextualized word-level representation, and the NSP objective aims to improve the tasks like question answering and natural language inference, which require reasoning over sentence pairs.
 BERT used the BookCorpus and English Wikipedia for pretraining and the model can then be fine-tuned with supervised data on downstream natural language understanding (NLU) tasks such as text classification, named entity recognition, and question-answering.
 At the time it was published, it achieved all state-of-the-art results on the popular GLUE benchmark.
 The success of BERT drew significant attention and up to date BERT like Encoder-only models dominate research and industry on natural language understanding (NLU) tasks {cite:p}`xia2020bert`.
 We will discuss BERT in the following chapter.

-***RoBERTa*** (Robustly Optimized BERT) is a follow-up study of BERT, which reveals that the performance of BERT can be further improved by modifying the pretraining scheme.
+**RoBERTa** (Robustly Optimized BERT) {cite:p}`liu2019roberta` is a follow-up study of BERT, which reveals that the performance of BERT can be further improved by modifying the pretraining scheme.
 RoBERTa uses larger batches with more training data and dropped the NSP task to significantly improve the performance over the original BERT model.

 Although BERT model delivers great results, it can be expensive and difficult to deploy in production due to its model size and memory footprint.
-The ***ALBERT*** model [\autoref{ch:neural-network-and-deep-learning:ApplicationNLP:pretrainedLM:sec:BERT_ALBERT}] introduced three changes to make the encoder architecture more efficient.
+The **ALBERT** model {cite:p}`lan2020albertlitebertselfsupervised` introduced three changes to make the encoder architecture more efficient.
 First, it reduces embedding dimensionality via matrix factorization, which saves parameters especially when the vocabulary gets large.
 Second, all layers share the parameters which decreases the number of effective parameters even further.
 Finally, ALBERT enhance the NSP objective with a more challenging sentence-ordering prediction (SOP), which primary focuses on inter-sentence coherence for sentence pairs in the same text segment.

 By using model compression techniques like knowledge distillation, we can preserve most of the BERT performance with much smaller model size and memory footprint.
-Representative models include ***DistilBERT*** and ***TinyBERT***.
+Representative models include **DistilBERT** and **TinyBERT**.

 ## The Decoder Branch

 The decoder component in the Transformer model can be used for auto-regressive language modeling.
 GPT series are among the most successful auto-regressive pretrained language models, and they form the foundation of LLM.

-***GPT-1*** {cite:p}`radford2018improving`: One of the major contributions of the GPT-1 study is the introduction of a two-stage unsupervised pretraining and supervised fine-tuning scheme.
+**GPT-1** {cite:p}`radford2018improving`: One of the major contributions of the GPT-1 study is the introduction of a two-stage unsupervised pretraining and supervised fine-tuning scheme.
 They demonstrates that a pre-trained model with fine-tuning can achieve satisfactory results over a range of diverse tasks, not just for a single task.

-***GPT-2*** {cite:p}`radford2019language`:  is a larger model trained on much more training data, called WebText, than the original one.
+**GPT-2** {cite:p}`radford2019language`:  is a larger model trained on much more training data, called WebText, than the original one.
 It achieved state-of-the-art results on seven out of the eight tasks in a zero-shot setting in which there is no fine-tuning applied.
 The key contribution of GPT-2 is demonstrating the capability of zero-shot learning with extensively pretrained language model alone (i.e., no finetuning).

-***GPT-3*** {cite:p}`brown2020language`: GPT-3 is up-scaled from GPT-2 by a factor of 100.
+**GPT-3** {cite:p}`brown2020language`: GPT-3 is up-scaled from GPT-2 by a factor of 100.
 It demonstrated that lead to significant improvements in performance and capabilities, which also marked the beginning of LLM era.
 Besides being able to generate impressively realistic text passages, the model also exhibits few-shot learning capabilities: with a few examples of a novel task such as text-to-code examples the model is able to accomplish the task on new examples.

 ## The Encoder-decoder Branch

 Although it has become common to build models using a single encoder or decoder stack, there are several encoder-decoder variants of the Transformer that have novel applications across both NLU and NLG domains:

-***T5*** The T5 model unifies all NLU and NLG tasks by converting all tasks into a text-to-text paradigm.
+**T5** The T5 model unifies all NLU and NLG tasks by converting all tasks into a text-to-text paradigm.
 As such all tasks are framed as sequence-to-sequence tasks where adopting an encoder-decoder architecture is natural.
 The T5 architecture uses the original Transformer architecture.
 Using the large crawled C4 dataset, the model is pre-trained with masked language modeling as well as the SuperGLUE tasks by translating all of them to text-to-text tasks.
 The largest model with 11 billion parameters yielded state-of-the-art results on several benchmarks although being comparably large.

-***BART*** BART combines the pretraining procedures of BERT and GPT within the encoder-decoder architecture.
+**BART** BART combines the pretraining procedures of BERT and GPT within the encoder-decoder architecture.
 The input sequences undergoes one of several possible transformation from simple masking, sentence permutation, token deletion to document rotation.
 These inputs are passed through the encoder and the decoder has to reconstruct the original texts.
 This makes the model more flexible as it is possible to use it for NLU as well as NLG tasks and it achieves state-of-the-artperformance on both.